Bogor Regency: Administration

-Bogor Regency comprises 40 administrative districts (Kecamatan), listed below with their areas and populations at the 2010 census and the 2020 census, together with the mid 2024 official estimates.
+Bogor Regency comprises 40 administrative districts (Kecamatan), listed below with their areas and populations at the 2010 census and the 2020 census, together with the mid-2025 official estimates.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 416 rural desa and 19 urban kelurahan), and their postal code(s).
-The districts are here grouped into five parts, which have no administrative significance (although the East "part" coincides with the proposed "East Bogor Regency", and the Northwest and Southwest "parts" coincide with the proposed "West Bogor Regency") but show very approximate geographical locations within the regency.
+The districts are here grouped into five parts, which have no administrative significance (although the East "part" coincides with the proposed "East Bogor Regency", and the Northwest and Southwest "parts" together coincide with the proposed "West Bogor Regency") but show very approximate geographical locations within the regency.